Women speaking in the assembly . . . is it proper? Hit Counter

 Titus 2:3,4

-These were penned by an unmarried man, and yet they are generally VERY good advice.
-Shaul may have had some traumatic experiences with the female species, because he recommended that single people remain so, as he was.
+These were penned by an unmarried man, and yet they are VERY good advice.
+Paul may have had some traumatic experiences with the female species, because he recommended that single people remain so, as he was.
 This advice goes against not only the normal pattern of every historical society which have all been based on the family unit, but is also very different from his own culture.
-Rabbis, Lewite priests, and practically any average man of Shaul's time would have been an oddity (QUEER, FREAKY) if they were unmarried.
-I'm not suggesting that Shaul was a recovering homosexual, but he had obviously chosen to remain single for the reign of Yahuah - as had Yahushua.
+Rabbis, Luite priests, and practically any average man of Paul's time would have been an oddity (QUEER, FREAKY) if they were unmarried.

-whole affair.
-In the context of the verse quoted above, Shaul was discussing the details of how to conduct and maintain order in the assemblies.
-What Shaul may have meant was he didn't want "women-talk" in the assembly, or the clucking, gossiping, and prattling that often is seen at common family gatherings or social affairs.
+In the context of the verse quoted above, Paul was discussing the details of how to conduct and maintain order in the assemblies.
+What Paul may have meant was he didn't want "women-talk" in the assembly, or the clucking, gossiping, and prattling that often is seen at common family gatherings or social affairs.
 But, men are equally capable of being "boisterous", so that needs to be toned-down also.
-Our gatherings are moderated and led, but everyone has the opportunity to speak to the whole group from their seat, as it should be.
+Our gatherings are moderated and led, but everyone has the opportunity to speak to the whole group, as it should be.

 At 1 Cor.
-14:26, Shaul tells us that when we assemble, EACH ONE has the ability to speak; then a few verses later states that the women can't speak!
+14:26, Paul tells us that when we assemble, EACH ONE has the ability to speak; then a few verses later states that the women can't speak!
 You can't have it both ways.
-What if Shaul had said it was his opinion that MEN should not speak in the assembly, but should rather learn from their wives at home?
-If a woman believer has an unbelieving hubby, wouldn't you suppose it would be natural for her to teach him?
+It seems Paul wanted orderly conduct in the assembly, and at that time it may have been his experience to see women standing in groups speaking loudly to one another, and not paying quiet attention to the men speaking.
+We simply don't know his reasoning.
+What if Paul had said it was his opinion that MEN should not speak in the assembly, but should rather learn from their wives at home?
+If a woman believer has an unbelieving hubby, wouldn't you suppose it would be normal for her to teach him?
 We teach our children IN OUR HOMES, as the Torah instructs - yet people often find themselves carting-off their children to hear someone else teach them.

 "What is the outcome then, brethren?
 When you assemble, each one has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation.
 Let all things be done for edification".